Alen Sherri: Early career

-Sherri started his youth career at KF Vllaznia Shkodër academy in 2012.
-In the 2013–14 season he won the U-17 Championship with Vllaznia Shkodër U-17.
+Sherri began his youth football career at the academy of Vllaznia in 2012 at the age of 14.
+Notably, during his time with the Vllaznia youth teams he won the 2013–14 Championship with the club's U17s.

-Vllaznia Shkodër
+Vllaznia

 He made his professional debut on 12 April 2015 against Tirana playing the full 90-minutes match where Tirana won 2–1 by overturning the score with a twice by Gentian Muça in the 61st and 76th minutes, following a Red card to Vllaznia's defender Elvin Beqiri in the 57th minute.

-During the 2014–15 season Sherri became the second choice behind Erind Selimaj and ahead of Italian guardian Gianmarco Campironi during the first half and Zamir Vjerdha during the second-half.
-He featured in 17 league matches playing 7 full 90-minutes matches.
-In the 2015–16 season he became third choice following arrival of Montenegros Andrija Dragojević.
+During the 2014–15 season, Sherri became the second choice behind Erind Selimaj and ahead of Italian guardian Gianmarco Campironi during the first half and Zamir Vjerdha during the second half.
+He featured in 17 league matches, playing 7 full 90-minute matches.
+In the 2015–16 season, he became the third choice following the arrival of Montenegro 's Andrija Dragojević.
 He featured in 32 games playing 3.

 In October 2015 he had a trial at Italian giants A.S.
 Roma.